ZenonSeth/respec/doc/api.md

     -- "true": Only the fullscreen background color is drawn.
     -- "both": Only if formspec_ver >= 3.
 The non-fullscreen and the fullscreen background color are drawn.
     -- "neither": Only if formspec_ver >= 3.
 No background color is drawn.

+    borderColor = "#RRGGBB",
+    -- Optional.
+Specify the color of a 1px border to be drawn around the form -- Note that the right and bottom borders may disappear on some screen resolutions

+    set_focus = "id",
+    -- Corresponds to set_focus[id].
+Set which element is focused when the form is opened.
+    -- Only certain elements can be focused, see: https://github.com/luanti-org/luanti/blob/master/doc/lua_api.md#set_focusnameforce
  }
 ```
 ## `builderFunction`